federicacampitelli/asset-pricing-project/README.md

 ## Repository Contents
 * `asset_pricing_analysis.m`: The full MATLAB script containing data importing, statistical analysis, and portfolio optimization algorithms.
-* `asset_pricing_report.pdf`: The final comprehensive report discussing both the empirical findings and the theoretical asset pricing derivations.
+* `dataexam_jan26.xlsx`: The Excel dataset containing the raw financial data required to run the analysis.

 ## How to Run
+1. Download all files in the repository, keeping them in the same folder — the script requires `dataexam_jan26.xlsx` to be in the same directory to load the data correctly.
-1. Open `asset_pricing_analysis.m` in MATLAB.
+2. Open `asset_pricing_analysis.m` in MATLAB.
-2. Run the code sequentially following the section index at the top of the file (the script is divided into parts to avoid memory overload).
+3. Run the code sequentially following the section index at the top of the file (the script is divided into parts to avoid memory overload).

 ## Technologies Used
 * **MATLAB** (Data Analysis, Financial Toolbox, Statistics and Machine Learning Toolbox)